AndreiFitai/buy-one-get-x-free/README.md

 # About

-This project processes csv files found in he input folder and based on the information given it calculates the number of units to sell and what additional items a customer might receive based on the promotion configuration and bonus ratio mentioned in the order.
+This project processes csv files found in the input folder and based on the information given it calculates the number of units to sell and what additional items a customer might receive based on the promotion configuration and bonus ratio mentioned in the order.

 This project has 3 main parts: